The homology of $\mathrm{tmf}$: The language of stacks

-When $R$ is \emph{complex bordism} $MU$ (as we will henceforth assume), Quillen's theorem states that there is an equivalence between the stack that one builds from the evenly graded Hopf algebroid $(MU_*, MU_* MU)$ and the moduli stack of formal groups.
-The equivalence comes from the theory of \emph{complex orientations} \cite{Adams}.
-In fact, Quillen showed that $MU_*$ is the \emph{Lazard ring} that classifies formal group laws, while $MU_*MU$ classifies pairs of formal group laws with a strict isomorphism (i.e., an isomorphism which is the identity on the Lie algebra) between them.
-The operation of taking the $\mathbb{G}_m$-quotient accounts for non-strict isomorphisms of formal groups.
+When $R = MU$ (as we will henceforth assume), Quillen's theorem states that there is an equivalence between the stack that one builds from the evenly graded Hopf algebroid $(MU_*, MU_* MU)$ and the moduli stack of formal groups.